Payroll Tax Cut Weakens Social Security

 “I don’t object to putting more money in people’s pockets, and there are lots of ways to do that, but not with Social Security,” said Viera an Income Tax Return Preparation Miami CPA, who said he will have a hard time supporting the White House plan.

 Should Congress fail to extend the payroll tax break, set to expire in four weeks, millions of Americans will see their paychecks start shrinking in January.
-That would be a setback for the economy and could subtract 0.7 percentage point from economic growth, according to Viera an Income Tax Return Preparers in Miami firm.
+That would be a setback for the economy and could subtract 0.7 percentage points from economic growth, according to Viera an Income Tax Return Preparers in Miami firm.

 Still, Obama’s proposal comes amid growing concern about Social Security’s finances.
 The program has begun spending more on benefits each year than it receives in payroll tax revenue and, starting in 2036, won’t be able to pay full scheduled benefits, according to the trustees’ latest report.